-- Periodically review the County Ordinance Code and other ordinances to ensure to the extent feasible, that County policies and regulations do not constrain housing development and affordability. - As part of the comprehensive zoning update, through updates to development standards promote the diversification of buildings, lot sizes, and open spaces to produce an environment in harmony with surrounding existing and potential uses.
-This work will align with the new zoning districts and land use designations that will be put in place by January 31, 2024. - Current revisions needed to the County Ordinance Code include: - Allow employee housing for six persons or fewer anywhere single-family residential uses are allowed to comply with the Employee Housing Act. - Establish a streamlined review process and standards for eligible projects under SB 35 (2017), as set forth under Government Code Section 65913.4. - o To affirmatively promote more inclusive communities, review and revise the County's requirements for Residential Care Facilities with
+- Periodically review the County Ordinance Code and other ordinances to ensure to the extent feasible, that County policies and regulations do not constrain housing development and affordability. - As part of the comprehensive zoning update, through updates to development standards promote the diversification of buildings, lot sizes, and open spaces to produce an environment in harmony with surrounding

+- existing and potential uses.
+This work will align with the new zoning districts and land use designations that will be put in place by January 31, 2024. - Current revisions needed to the County Ordinance Code include: - Allow employee housing for six persons or fewer anywhere single-family residential uses are allowed to comply with the Employee Housing Act. - Establish a streamlined review process and standards for eligible projects under SB 35 (2017), as set forth under Government Code Section 659134 - To affirmatively promote more inclusive communities, review and revise the County's requirements for Residential Care Facilities with seven or more persons and permit them as a residential use subject only to those restrictions that apply to other residential dwellings of the same type in the same zone.
+These types of facilities are still subject to state licensing requirements. - Allow transitional and supportive housing in all zoning districts in the same way that other housing is allowed per SB 2 (2007) and also to allow supportive housing without discretionary review in areas zoned for residential use where multifamily and mixed uses are permitted, per Assembly Bill (AB) 2162 (2018).

-- seven or more persons and permit them as a residential use subject only to those restrictions that apply to other residential dwellings of the same type in the same zone.
-These types of facilities are still subject to state licensing requirements. - Allow transitional and supportive housing in all zoning districts in the same way that other housing is allowed per SB 2 (2007) and also to allow supportive housing without discretionary review in areas zoned for residential use where multifamily and mixed uses are permitted, per Assembly Bill (AB) 2162 (2018). - Allow low-barrier navigation centers without discretionary review in compliance with AB 101 in areas zoned for mixed use and nonresidential zones permitting multifamily uses. - Update the land use permit findings to be objective. - o Allow emergency shelters as a permitted use in the Light Industrial zoning district to implement AB 2339.
+- Allow low-barrier navigation centers without discretionary review in compliance with AB 101 in areas zoned for mixed use and nonresidential zones permitting multifamily uses. - Update the land use permit findings to not have a disproportionate impact on housing affordable to lower income households. - o Allow emergency shelters as a permitted use (nondiscretionary) in the Light Industrial zoning district to implement AB 2339.
 In 2027, the County will evaluate the remaining suitable sites in the zones that allow emergency shelters by right and compare with the homeless need at the time.
-If the available sites do not address or exceed the homeless need, the County will update the zoning to allow emergency shelters by right in more locations in order to address the homeless need. - Update parking standards for emergency shelters to accommodate all staff, provided they do not require more parking than other residential or
+If the available sites do not address or exceed the homeless need, the County will update the zoning to allow emergency shelters by right in more locations in order to address the homeless need. - o Amend the definition of emergency shelter to clarify that emergency shelters may include other non-permanent housing interventions, such as a navigation center, bridge housing, and respite or recuperative care. - Update parking standards for emergency shelters to accommodate all staff, provided they do not require more parking than other residential or commercial uses in the same zone (Government Code Section 65583(a)(4)(A)(ii)).
+The County will also assess all of the operational standards for emergency shelters and update if needed for consistency with state law. - Amend the definition of "family" in the Contra

-- commercial uses in the same zone (Government Code Section 65583(a)(4)(A)(ii)). - o Amend the definition of "family" in the Contra Costa County Municipal Code to not limit family by size or relation such that it does not impede the ability of persons with disabilities to locate housing.
+- Costa County Municipal Code to not limit family by size or relation such that it does not impede the ability of persons with disabilities to locate housing. - As part of the comprehensive update, the County will establish or modify development standards (including setbacks, lot coverage and height limits) for new or existing zoning districts allowing residential uses to facilitate achieving allowable maximum densities.

 Timeframe: Complete update of County Ordinance Code including specified revisions by 2024.
 Ongoing - periodic review of zoning and subdivision ordinances.
+Include specific reporting on progress towards implementation of this action in the County's Housing Element Annual Report submitted in 2027 and adjust the action to make additional efforts to achieve the objectives if implementation at that point has not been effective.